First Nations Food Taster

-The Native American Student Association (NASA) hosted
+The Native American Student Association (NASA) is hosting

-the 12th annual First Nations Food Taster.
+the 17th annual First Nations Food Taster.

 $7 At the Door NMU student w/ID, Elder, Veteran, or Children ages 5-10

-At the Door General Admission $15.00
+$15 At the Door General Admission

-Fall 2012 First Nations Food Taster:
+Fall 2017 First Nations Food Taster:

 The First Nations Food Taster provides guests with an array of foods from traditional and contemporary Native American recipes.
 As the names suggests, it is a "taster" of foods that most people would not generally have available.
-The foods may change from year to year depending on what's available through donation.
+The recipes may change from year to year depending on what's available through donation.